 This course is for people who want to improve their ability to influence and negotiate.

-The aim is to expand the your capacity to influence internally as well as externally and to deal with tricky negotiations.
+The aim is to expand your capacity to influence internally as well as externally and to deal with tricky negotiations.

 You'll get the opportunity to practise a variety of tools and techniques to see what works and what best suits your personal style.

 Two days allows plenty of time to cover all the material and then have lots of time for practise.

 - Using pressure rather than coercion